 Program overview

-The Mechanical Techniques - Machine Shop program spans a duration of 1 year, divided into 2 semesters.
-This structure allows students to gain comprehensive knowledge and practical experience in a condensed timeframe.
-Key features of the program include:
+The Mechanical Techniques - Industrial Maintenance (Millwright) program spans a duration of 1 year, divided into 2 semesters.
+This comprehensive program is designed to provide students with the necessary skills and knowledge to excel in the mechanical trades.
+Key features of the program structure include:

-• Opportunities for further education and apprenticeship pathways.
+• Opportunities for further education or apprenticeship training upon completion.

 Featured Experiences